onnx/onnx/docs/IR.md

 For example, a graph that performs matrix cross-product may be defined as taking two inputs of shape [K,M] and [M,N], and producing an output of shape [K,N].

-The empty string "", when used as a dimension name, denotes a single dimension of any cardinality.
-The string "*", when used as a dimension name, denotes zero or more dimensions of unknown cardinality.

 Shapes MAY be defined using a combination of integers and variables.

 ### Attribute Types